Aliases for EXOSC8 Gene

 This gene encodes a 3'-5' exoribonuclease that specifically interacts with mRNAs containing AU-rich elements.
 The encoded protein is part of the exosome complex that is important for the degradation of numerous RNA species.
 A pseudogene of this gene is found on chromosome 6. [provided by RefSeq, Mar 2009]

 GeneCards Summary for EXOSC8 Gene

 EXOSC8 (Exosome Component 8) is a Protein Coding gene.
 Diseases associated with EXOSC8 include pontocerebellar hypoplasia, type 1c and pontocerebellar hypoplasia type 1.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Unfolded Protein Response.
+Among its related pathways are Gene Expression and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include AU-rich element binding and exoribonuclease activity.
 An important paralog of this gene is EXOSC7.

 UniProtKB/Swiss-Prot for EXOSC8 Gene